 Strangely, many patients seem to do better with the passage of time alone, compared to any specific conservative care approach.

-It should be noted that many patients who have been misdiagnosed and are actually suffering from ischemic back pain will typically respond well to knowledge therapy.
+It should be noted that many patients who have been misdiagnosed and are actually suffering from ischemic back pain will typically respond well to the alternative treatment path offered by knowledge therapy.